dawei41468/translator/CODEBASE-PATTERNS.md

 ## API response patterns

-- Room list responses may include server-computed aggregate fields such as participant count and status indicators.
+- Planned: Room list responses may include server-computed aggregate fields such as participant count and status indicators (rooms not yet implemented).

 ## Testing Patterns